nlemoine/wp-cli-fixtures/README.md

 Example: `Term` or `Attachment` objects **must** be placed before `Post` if they are referenced in your posts fixtures.

+#### Testing

-While making tests with fixtures, the [database command](https://github.com/ernilambar/database-command) package can be useful to reset database and start over.
+While making tests with fixtures, the [database command](https://github.com/ernilambar/database-command) package can be useful to reset database faster than `wp fixtures delete` and start over.

 ### Entities